dirkkelly/dirkkelly/content/politics/america/donald-trump-attacks-syria-just-like-hillary-would.md

 ---
 date: 2017-04-06 00:00:00 +0000
 title: Donald Trump's America Attacks Syria
-tags: [Donald Trump, America, Syria, Russia, Nuclear War, War, Climate Change]
+tags:
+- Donald Trump
+- America
+- Syria
+- Russia
+- Nuclear War
+- War
+- Climate Change
-aliases: [/2017/04/donald-trumpp-america-attacks-syria]
+aliases:
+- "/2017/04/donald-trumpp-america-attacks-syria"

 ---
 ## My Response

 I am disappointment in Trump, to clarify I have no faith in him, I've never supported him, I don't respect him.
 However I do know that before he became the president he was not part of the central powers that are intent on destroying the world in pursuit of more power.